-In our Where to Happy Hour series, we search Houston’s vast array of neighborhoods for the very best happy hour food and drink deals.
+In our Where to Happy Hour series, we search Greater Houston’s vast array of neighborhoods and communities for the very best happy hour food and drink deals.

 Dating back to the 1890s, this right and vibrant neighborhood is filled with historic architecture, thrifts and mom and pop shops, and of course, a mosaic of excellent spots at which to happy hour (yes, even within its “dry” zone).

 Note: For the purposes of this list, the Heights is bound by Katy Freeway to the south, I-610 to the north, I-45 to the east and north Shepherd to the west.

 - Christian’s Tailgate – Cheap beers and pub grub are the name of the game at this cult-favorite sports bar.
 During happy hour, domestic brews and well drinks are just $2.50, while pitchers can be had for $7.50, and wines by the glass are $1 off.
 Food specials run from 2pm to close, and include $1 tacos on Tuesdays, Wednesday night steaks, and 50 cent oysters on Fridays.
 Monday through Friday 2pm to 7pm.
 Click here for directions.